Cartoon Action Hour: Season 1

 Cartoon Action Hour implements a relatively simple ruleset.
 The core resolution system revolves around rolling a d12, adding a number to it, and comparing it to a Difficulty Number.
 If the result equals or exceeds that Difficulty Number, the character succeeds in the task at hand.

 Traits

 Whereas most RPGs give all characters an identical list of attributes (such as Strength, Agility, Intelligence, etc.) and a variable collection of skills, Cartoon Action Hour rolls them all into one type of statistic known as Traits.
 Each character will have a different list of Traits, with ratings ranging from −4 (nearly non-existent) to 4 (maximum human capability), with 0 being average.

 Super-Ratings

 To represent Traits with superhuman or supernatural levels of ability, the designers use super-ratings.
-Characters with a Trait rating of 4 may have another number in parenthesis, ranging from 2 to 5.
+Characters with a Trait rating of 4 may have another number in parentheses, ranging from 2 to 5.
 This super-rating allows the player to roll more than one d12 when testing that Trait, taking the best result.